Introduction

 In the vast tapestry of communication, where ideas, information, and emotions intertwine, digital communication stands as a transformative force.
 This method of conveying messages, born from the marriage of technology and data, has become the cornerstone of our interconnected world.
 In this exploration, we dissect the essence of digital communication, understanding its principles, modes, and the profound impact it has on how we connect and share.

 A significant point about communication is that it involves a sender (transmitter) and a receiver.
-Only a receiver can complete the process of communication.
-Therefore dual process of “transmitting and receiving” or “coding and decoding” an information can be called as communication; thus,this is a two way process.
+Only the receiver completes the communication process.
+You can define communication as the dual process of “transmitting and receiving” or “coding and decoding” information, making it a two-way process.

 Defining Digital Communication